davidlj95/ngx/projects/ngx-meta/docs/content/guides/set-metadata-using-service.md

   // ...
   ngOnDestroy(): void {
     //👇 Clear metadata when changing page
-    //   If you have enabled the routing module / provider, this is not needed this.ngxMetaService.clear()
+    //   If you have enabled the library's routing module, this is not needed this.ngxMetaService.clear()
   }
 }